MarkusBiggus/SonnenBackup/README.md

 When grid power is off, it is likely Internet may also be out either due to the same event or eventually power is out long enough to deplete ISP equipment emergency power.

 Without Internet access, Home Assistant server requires only the local home network to continue functioning using the Sonnen batterie backup reserve charge.  \
-It is recommended to have an independant (small) UPS running off Sonnen batterie power for the LAN & Home Assistant server.
+It is recommended to have an independent (small) UPS running off Sonnen batterie power for the LAN & Home Assistant server.
 There is a momentary power drop when Sonnen batterie switches to MicroGrid mode when grid power drops.
-A small UPS will prevent Home Assistant server from rebooting at the very moment it needs to alert you to the batterie going into MicroGrid mode.
+A small UPS will prevent Home Assistant server from rebooting at the very moment it needs to alert you to batterie *system_status* changed to "OffGrid".

 ## HACS